ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 Clients that are being removed SHOULD receive the corresponding Commit message, so they can recognize that they have been removed and clean up their internal state.
-A removed client might not receive a commit if it was removed as a malicious or abusive client, or if it obviously deleted.
+A removed client might not receive a commit if it was removed as a malicious or abusive client, or if it was obviously deleted.

+The `moreProposals` list in a `FanoutMessage` MUST be the same as the corresponding `moreProposals` list in the `HandshakeBundle` of an `UpdateRequest`.

 The response to a FanoutMessage contains no body.
 The HTTP response code indicates if the messages in the request were accepted (201 response code), or